algorithm-archivists/algorithm-archive/contents/probability/distributions/distributions.md

 		\end{cases}
 $$

 which is basically saying that the probability that the outcome $$n$$ takes on any specific value is 0.5, if those specific values are heads (H) or tails (T).
-And the probability of any other possibility is zero.
-We can call $$[H,T]$$ the __domain__ of $$n$$ in this case.
-We can usually ignore the second line, since it is assumed that anything outside the domain has a probability of zero.
+The second line states that the probability of any other possibility is zero.
+We can usually ignore this line, as it is quite trivial, and it is understood that anything outside of heads or tails is impossible.

+One important thing to always take note of for a probability distribution, is the set of possibilities, or the __domain__ of the distribution.
+Here, $$[H,T]$$ is the domain of $$P(n)$$, telling us that $$n$$ can only be $$H$$ or $$T$$.

 The outcome $$n$$ can also be a number.
 For example, the outcome of a __dice roll__ has the probability distribution,